teaching-on-testbeds/serve-system-chi/snippets/triton.md

       - FOOD11_MODEL_NAME=food_classifier_onnx
 ```

-so that our Flask app will send requests to the correct model.
+so that our Flask app will send requests to the new ONNX model service.

 Then run